 Step 5 — Maintain, improve, and govern

-Action: Integrate BCM into your Compliance Framework governance cycle: annual plan review, change control integration, and continuous monitoring.
+Action: Integrate BCM into your ECC-2:2024 governance cycle: annual plan review, change control integration, and continuous monitoring.
 Ensure senior management signs off on the plan and budget for improvements identified in tests.

 Practical governance controls: